gwwang16/DeepRL-Robot-Arm/writeup.md

 {rewardHistory = REWARD_LOSS - distGoal*2.0f;}
 ```

-- 70% accuracy is achieved.
-A better result can be obtained with larger input width and height value, however, tx2 cannot deal with this computational task.
+- 81.26% accuracy is achieved with all night running on Jeston TX2.
+A better result is foreseeable with larger input width and height value, however, tx2 cannot deal with this computational task.

 ![alt text][challenge1]